bouk/shux/README.md

 Easy to use flux pattern implementation

-After implementing a few features using Facebook's dispatcher, and a few features using `redux`, I wrote up what I felt the pros and cons of both implementations were.
-Shux is an attempt to mitigate the cons, and steal the pros.

 Shux is optimized for ease of use both by itself and with React.

-Shux creates proxy methods on the Dispatcher object.
-If some stores implement an action named `login`, we fire the login action via `Dispatcher.login(user, password)` which will call the action on all the stores that implement it.
+When you register a store, Shux creates proxy methods on the Dispatcher object for the store's actions.
+If a store implements an action named `login`, we dispatch the login action in our application code by calling `Dispatcher.login(user, password)`.
+This function will call the action against all the registered stores that implement the `login` action.

 This is easier to wrap your head around than firing methods via `Dispatcher.dispatch({type: 'login', user: user, password: password})` and tracking their implementations across your stores.

 This also has the nice benefit that you do not need to track a list of ACTION_NAME constants, or have action creator functions.
-You also don't need a big `switch` statement to determine which action was called - let the language handle it for you.
+You also don't need a big `switch` statement to determine which action was called - let the language handle the event dispatch for you.

 Shux requires extremely little boilerplate code.
-I wrote it to make it easy for other developers at Shopify to be able to understand the intent and functionality of the code that uses it.
+I wrote it for other developers at [Shopify](https://shopify.com/) to be able to read the code that uses it.

-All the other ideas either came from redux or flux.
+All the other key concepts either came from [redux](https://github.com/rackt/redux) or [flux](https://github.com/facebook/flux).

 # Other Features
 Implements Stores as singleton classes.
 This gives a natural place to add methods that calculate derived state from the original state that is stored (aka business logic)